Running a business is never going to be easy but there are ways to make it less hard, starting by fixing all of your scheduling problems.

 With so many touchpoints, it’s easy to dismiss small inefficiencies as unimportant.
 However, not tackling these points of weakness can negatively impact the overall health of your business and your cash flow.

-Here are five ways appointment-based businesses commonly lose money, often unaware of how much these areas affect their bottom line:
+Here are 5 ways appointment-based businesses commonly lose money, often unaware of how much these areas affect their bottom line.